spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TABS-->

-Following paragraphs offer a detailed description of the provided extension docker-compose files that can be applied on top of the `docker-compose.yml`.
-When more than one docker compose file is used, they are applied in the order of their definition.
+The following sections offer a detailed description of the provided extension docker-compose files that you can apply on top of the `docker-compose.yml`.
+When you use more than one docker-compose file, they are applied in the order of their definition.

 ## Prometheus & Grafana

-The [docker-compose-prometheus.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-prometheus.yml) extends the default configuration in `docker-compose.yml` to enable the [Stream and Task monitoring with Prometheus and Grafana](%currentPath%//feature-guides/streams/monitoring/#prometheus):
+The [docker-compose-prometheus.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-prometheus.yml) file extends the default configuration in `docker-compose.yml` to enable the [Stream and Task monitoring with Prometheus and Grafana](%currentPath%//feature-guides/streams/monitoring/#prometheus):

 <!--TABS-->